-UK electric car grant scheme expansion: Eligible cars, discounts, and rules (2026 guide)
+UK electric car grant 2026: eligible cars, discounts and rules

 The UK government announced the electric car grant (ECG) on 15 July 2025, with manufacturers able to apply from 16 July 2025.
 The scheme offers discounts of up to £3,750 on eligible new electric cars priced at £37,000 or less.